spsdco/notes/bugs.md

 - All Notes doesn't work
 - Rename Notes
-- Date needs to be shown on new note
 - No Excerpts
 - Make Info Button do something
 - Delete Button crashes if no note selected